(F) stanchart bank logo

 (c) Access To Liquidity At The Lowest Cost

 Investors know when to enter and exit markets.
-While waiting, they can park their investment funds in MortgageOne knowing that gives them the highest blended deposit return yet with quick easy access anytime they need to deploy them for even higher returns.
-For seasoned investors, it’s never wise to prepay on a mortgage as that’s like closing off a huge line of credit which multiplies their investment return, and at the lowest cost of funds.
+While waiting, they can park their investment funds in MortgageOne knowing that gives them the highest blended deposit return, yet with quick easy access anytime they need to deploy them for higher returns.
+For seasoned investors, it’s never wise to prepay on a mortgage as that’s like terminating a huge line of credit to multiply their return.
+And it comes with the lowest cost of funds.

 You can withdraw from your MortgageOne account any amount at any time when you do need those funds – exactly for emergency situations in life.